rjnbaldock/nn_sample/README.md

 ### Prerequisites

-This project is written in python2.7 and requires installation of the python module pathos. https://pypi.org/project/pathos/
+This project is written in python2.7 and requires installation of the python modules numpy, scipy and pathos. https://pypi.org/project/pathos/ numpy scipy and pathos can be installed by doing
 ```
-$ pip install pathos
+$ pip install -r requirements.txt
 ```
-PyTorch is also required.
+PyTorch and torchvision are also required.
 See https://pytorch.org/get-started/locally/ for installation instructions.

 ### To run
 An example replica exchange calculation can be performed by doing